 1. Remind Yourself Why it Matters

-When you are deeply in the weeds of building inspections, you might lose track of why this work matters.
+When you are deeply in the weeds of property management building inspections, you might lose track of why this work matters.
 If you are inspecting homes, your work gives peace of mind to the buyer.
 You might save them from making a disastrous purchase.

 Alternately, your building inspection report will help them plan when and how to spend money on renovations.
 Without your expert assessment, the property buyer will always be filled with doubt.